Skip to main content

 • For each live hit, record the status, owner, classes, and goods/services description.

-Search phonetic equivalents and obvious variants.
+Step 3 — Search phonetic equivalents and obvious variants

 The USPTO refuses registration for marks that are likely to cause confusion, not just identical matches.
 Two marks that sound the same when spoken aloud — Kwik vs. Quick, Lyte vs. Light, Xtreme vs. Extreme — are routinely treated as confusing.
 Run searches for each plausible spelling, plurals, hyphenated forms, and common typos.